-- Level 1: Quoted prices for identical instruments in active markets; - Level 2: Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs and significant value drivers are observable in active markets - Level 3: Valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
+- Level 1: Quoted prices for identical instruments in active markets; - Level 2: Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs and significant value drivers are observable in active markets. - Level 3: Valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.

-The IFF Common Stock Fund is valued based on the closing price of the underlying IFF common stock at the valuation date, plus any uninvested cash position.
 Mutual funds, which include money market funds, are registered investment companies and are valued at quoted market prices which represent the net asset value of the underlying shares held by the Plan at the valuation date.
 The Vanguard Brokerage Option invests in various mutual funds, which represent net asset value, as stated above.
-There were no investments classified as Level 3 for the periods ending December 31, 2016 and 2015.
+There were no investments classified as Level 3 for the periods ending December 31, 2017 and 2016.